cube3power/atsd/rule-engine/window.md

 The start of the interval is initially set to current time minus the window length, and is constantly incremented as the time goes by.
 Such windows are often called _sliding_ windows.
 If the timestamp of the incoming command is equal or greater than the start time, the command is added to the window.

-> The **end** time in time-based windows is not set (in particular, it is not set to current time) and the window will accept commands with future timestamps unless they're discarded with the [Time filter](filters.md#time-filter).
+> The **end** time in time-based windows is not set (in particular, it is not set to current time) and the window will accept commands with future timestamps unless they're discarded with the [Time filter](filters.md#time-filter) or [filter expression](filters.md#filter-expression) such as `timestamp <= now.getMillis() + 60000`.

-Old commands are automatically removed from the window once their timestamp is earlier that start time.
+Old commands are automatically removed from the window once their timestamp is earlier than the window start time.

 ![Time Based Window](images/time_based_window3.png)